Introducing Routing Functions to Vision-Language Parameter-Efficient Fine-Tuning with Low-Rank Bottlenecks: Additional Results with CLIP-BART

 In this section we report the standard deviations obtained by routing function ($x_t (x_v)^\mathsf{T}x_v$) and VL-Adapter (as reported in~\cite{Hu_2023_ICCV}).
 For the detailed evaluation on routing functions with single Adapter/LoRA for CLIP-BART, we refer to~\cref{sec:clip_bart_results} (\cref{tab:clip_bart_single}).

 \textbf{Variations in CLIP-BART experiments} To verify whether the results produced by the routing functions are robust enough, we are also interested in the variations over different runs.
-Limited to resources, we select one routing function, that is, $x_t(x_v)^\mathsf{T}x_v$, and report the mean and standard deviation over three runs.
-We use the same seeds as adopted in~\cite{Hu_2023_ICCV}, and report the results in~\cref{tab:clip_bart_std}.
+Following~\cite{Hu_2023_ICCV}, we report the mean and standard deviation over three runs.
+The results from the most performant routing functions are presented in~\cref{tab:clip_bart_significance}.
+The improvements in all settings are statistically significant, except for GQA w/ single Adapter.
+Large gains are seen for $\text{NLVR}^2$ and COCO Cap.

-As presented in~\cref{tab:clip_bart_std}, the results obtained by the routing function are consistent.
+As presented in~\cref{tab:clip_bart_std} and~\cref{tab:clip_bart_multiple_std}, the results obtained by the routing function are consistent.
 We even obtain much lower standard deviations in many tasks (\eg on GQA\&$\text{NLVR}^2$ for Single LoRA, on $\text{NLVR}^2$ for Single Adapter).
 We also obtain lower standard deviations on average scores for both Single LoRA and Single Adapter.
 The results show that our method is robust with low variations in performance.